icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/tutorial.md

 ```

 This router corresponds to our [dispatch pipeline][dispatch-pipeline]: when we receive a request, we first give it to
-the [Logger][logger] middleware, then to the [Deadline][deadline] middleware and finally we route this request based on
+the [Logger] middleware, then to the [Deadline] middleware and finally we route this request based on its path.
-its path.

 The `Map` call means if the request's path is the default path for Slice interface `Greeter`, route it to the `Chatbot`
 instance.
-Otherwise, the router returns a response with status code [NotFound][not-found].
+Otherwise, the router returns a response with status code [NotFound].

 The default path for `Greeter` is `/VisitorCenter.Greeter` (it uses the Slice module name and interface name).
 The `Map`
 call above is a shortcut for: